peterlidee/dive-in-next-13-tests/blog/3.next12/next12.md

 ## Conclusion

-We just tested and proved that client-side components aren't purely client-side rendered in `Next 12`.
-They get prerendered server-side at build or request time. `Next` does this to improve performance of our application but it does cause some confusion: _client-side components can be prerendered server-side._

-However, this does not mean that these component are server components because they are still somehow (not sure how) rendered in the client.
-This also means that true server components is something new that only `Next 13` brings.
-Client components is something we are already familiar with though `Next 13` changes the definition of what a client component is (Event listener, state or lifecycle hooks, custom hooks that use state or lifecycle hooks, browser-only API or class components).
+We just tested and proved that:

+1. Client components can be (pre)rendered server-side.
+2. Server-side rendered client components still render (partly) on the client side.

+Why does `Next` do this?
+To improve performance.
+Is this new, no. Is it confusing?
+Yeah a bit.

 As far as rendering goes, older versions of `Next` already knew static and dynamic rendering.
-But again, `Next 13` changed their definition in the `app router`.
+But `Next 13` slightly changed their definition in the `app router`.
 (Dynamic fetches or functions cause dynamic rendering).

+In the next chapter, we will run tests in the `app router`.